N3b3x/hf-max22200-driver/README.md

 ## 🤝 Contributing

 Pull requests and suggestions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+For guidelines, please see the [Contributing](#-contributing) section above or open an issue to discuss your changes.

 ## 📄 License